Aianaaa/trip_pwa/README.md

 ## How It Works
 - **Manifest File**: The app includes a `manifest.json` file, which defines essential metadata (app name, icons, theme color, and start URL) that allows users to install the app on their devices.
-- **Offline Mode**: The Service Worker and Cache API store essential resources locally, allowing the app to function even without an internet connection.
+- **Offline Mode**: The Service Worker and Cache store essential resources locally, allowing the app to function even without an internet connection.
 The user will be notified when offline and will still have access to limited features.
-- **Native Features**: The app uses **geolocation** to display content relevant to the user's location and **push notifications** to keep users informed about new content, special offers, or reminders to book a tour.
+- **Native Features**: The app uses **geolocation** to display content relevant to the user's location and **push notifications** to keep users informed about new content, special offers.

 ## Views
 The app includes three primary views: